Is Asparagus Safe for Your Dog?

 While asparagus can be a healthy addition to your pet's diet, it should still be considered a “treat” as opposed to an essential food staple.
 Vets often suggest that asparagus be a fraction of the calories your pet ingests in their diet, just like any other treat.

 So feel free to give your pup an asparagus stalk here and there, but don't make a habit of dropping it into your pet's bowl on a regular basis.
+Asparagus should be considered a "treat yo self" moment for your pup.

 Growing Asparagus With A Dog